rafaelrovira/rafaelrovira/README.md

 <h2> Hey there!
 I'm Rafael 👋</h2>

 <p>
-Data Engineer with hands-on experience building and maintaining large-scale data pipelines in production environments.
+Data Engineer and Ml Engineer with hands-on experience building and maintaining large-scale data pipelines in production environments.
 </p>

 ---